KubDroid/KubDroid/README.md

 - 🌱 I’m currently learning **Python for data science.**

-- ☁️ I've keen interest in cloud computing.
+- ☁️ I’m interested in learning other programming languages such as Java, C++, and C#.I've keen interest in cloud computing.
 So,I'm learning **AWS**

 - 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)